Alastair Sim: Personal life and honours

 Sim and his family guarded their privacy carefully.
 He seldom gave press interviews and refused to sign autographs.
 In his view, the public's interest in him should be solely confined to his stage or screen performances.
-In a rare interview with the magazine Focus on Film he said, "I stand or fall in my profession by the public's judgment of my performances.
+In a rare interview with the magazine Focus on Film he said, "I stand or fall in my profession by the public's judgement of my performances.
 No amount of publicity can dampen a good one or gloss over a bad one."